Amatex1/pryde-frontend---backend/ADMIN_PANEL_GUIDE.md

 1. **First Admin Setup:** You must manually set your first admin in MongoDB.
 After that, super admins can promote others via the API.

+2. **Super Admin Protection:** Super admins (platform owners) are **completely protected** and cannot be suspended or banned by anyone, including other super admins.
+This prevents accidental lockouts.

-2. **No UI for Role Management Yet:** Currently, you must use MongoDB or the API to change user roles.
+3. **No UI for Role Management Yet:** Currently, you must use MongoDB or the API to change user roles.
 A future update could add a UI for this in the admin panel.

-3. **Regular Users Cannot See Admin Panel:** If a regular user tries to access `/admin`, they'll see "Access denied" and be redirected to the home page.
+4. **Regular Users Cannot See Admin Panel:** If a regular user tries to access `/admin`, they'll see "Access denied" and be redirected to the home page.

-4. **Suspended Users:** When a suspended user tries to log in, they'll see a message with the suspension end date and reason.
+5. **Suspended Users:** When a suspended user tries to log in, they'll see a message with the suspension end date and reason.

-5. **Banned Users:** Banned users cannot log in and will see a message with the ban reason.
+6. **Banned Users:** Banned users cannot log in and will see a message with the ban reason.

 ---